Raffles (character): Germany

-In Germany the original series published by Verlag Gustav Müller & Co in Berlin, trying to cash in on the popularity of A. J. Raffles with a similar character, ran for 110 weekly issues and ended with the marriage of Lord Lister in 1910.
+In Germany, the original series published by Verlag Gustav Müller & Co in Berlin, trying to cash in on the popularity of A. J. Raffles with a similar character, ran for 110 weekly issues and ended with the marriage of Lord Lister in 1910.
 Issues were still sold into the first years of the First World War.
-The series was republished, incompletely, during the interbellum period (1919-1939).
+The series was republished, incompletely, during the interbellum period (1919–1939).

 Denmark

 Denmark produced more than 144 Lord Lister stories.

 France

-In France the real name of Lord Lister was changed to John C. Sinclair.
-Copyright reasons involving A. J. Raffles have been used as an explanation for that.
-For some reason this version seems to be the "authentic" version to Wold Newton Universe researchers, rather than the original German or the longest lasting Dutch version.
+In France, the real name of Lord Lister was changed to John C. Sinclair.
+Copyright reasons involving A. J. Raffles have been used as an explanation for the change.
+For unknown reasons, this version seems to be considered the "authentic" version to Wold Newton Universe researchers, rather than the original German or the longest lasting Dutch version.

 Malaysia

-Cheritera Kechurian Lima Million Ringgit written by Muhammad bin Muhammad Said is considered the first Malaysian detective novel and features as foil for Nick Carter the famous heroic English thief John C. Sinclair (see France), as well as his arch enemy Baxter.
+"Cheritera Kechurian Lima Million Ringgit" ("The Story of the Theft of Five Million Ringgit"), written by Muhammad bin Muhammad Said, is considered the first Malaysian detective novel and features as foil for Nick Carter the famous heroic English thief John C. Sinclair (see France section, above), as well as his arch enemy Baxter.